 Bird watching is world class.
 (Keep your eye out for the local parrots which are ubiquitous).

 Despite its proximity to the population center of Viti Levu, the population of Kadavu is deeply conservative.
 Perhaps the conservatism can be traced to the difficulty of getting around the island and the resulting isolation of its communities.
 Though remote, Kadavu is well known by divers for its rich diversity of undersea life, particularly in the Astrolabe Reef.
 Likewise there is a great deal of terrestrial flora and fauna of interest, particularly the birds.
 The colorful Kadavu Parrot, which is now a protected species, can be easily observed.

-Over the last five to ten years a number of fine low-end and mid-range properties have sprouted up on Kadavu.
+Over the last five to ten years a number of mid-range properties (as well as one uber-deluxe resort) have sprouted up on Kadavu.
 For visitors interested in getting away from the typical tourist haunts of the Nadi area, Kadavu is a good option.
 If you are not a diver, surfing during the winter months is quite good.
 Kadavu can be reached by air from Nadi and Suva.
-There are also regularly scheduled transport boats from Suva.

 The Kadavu group is volcanic in nature, the main island being Kadavu, which is 93 km long and varies in width from several hundred metres to 13 km.
 It has an area of 408 sq km.
 All its coasts are deeply indented, some bays biting so far into the land that they almost divide the island.
 One geographer has suggested that the shape of Kadavu resembles that of a wasp, with the head, thorax and abdomen linked by narrow waists.

 Thus Vunisea (the administrative center), Namalata Bay and Galoa Harbor are separated by only a sandy isthmus standing a few meters above sea level; and at Vunisea the heads of Daku Bay and Soso Bay are within 1100 meters of each other, with only a low ridge between.